-THIS PLAN DOCUMENT AND SUMMARY PLAN DESCRIPTION ("Plan Document"), made by Southern State Community College (the "Company" or the "Plan Sponsor") as of January 01, 2024, hereby sets forth the provisions of the Southern State Community College Health Reimbursement Arrangement (the "Plan"), which was originally adopted by the company, effective April 01, 2019, and which is an opt-out credit for waiver Health Reimbursement Arrangement integrated with the Southern State Community College Medical Plan or other group health insurance plan that provides minimum value ("Benefit Plan").
+THIS PLAN DOCUMENT AND SUMMARY PLAN DESCRIPTION ("Plan Document"), made by Southern State Community College (the "Company" or the "Plan Sponsor") as of July 01, 2024, hereby sets forth the provisions of the Southern State Community College Health Reimbursement Arrangement (the "Plan"), which was originally adopted by the company, effective January 01, 2001, and which is integrated with the Southern State Community College Medical Plan ("Benefit Plan").
 Any wording which may be contrary to Federal Laws or Statutes is hereby understood to meet the standards set forth in such.
 Also, any changes in Federal Laws or Statutes which could affect the Plan are also automatically a part of the Plan, if required.